Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Auburn Stats and Trends

-- Auburn is 5-3 against the spread and 6-2 overall when the team scores more than 19.7 points.
+- When Auburn records more than 19.7 points, it is 5-3 against the spread and 6-2 overall.

-- When Auburn amasses more than 305.3 yards, the team is 5-5 against the spread and 6-4 overall.
+- In games that Auburn totals more than 305.3 yards, the team is 5-5 against the spread and 6-4 overall.

-- The Tigers have turned the ball over 11 times, six fewer times than the Crimson Tide have forced turnovers (17).
+- The Tigers have 11 giveaways this season, while the Crimson Tide have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.